StackExchange/dnscontrol/docs/writing-providers.md

 2. Make sure all appropriate documentation is current.
 (See Step 8)
 3. Check that dependencies are vendored (See Step 12)
 4. Re-run the integration test one last time (See Step 7)

+## Step 14: After the PR is merged

+1. Remove the "provider-request" label from the PR.
+2. Verify that [docs/provider-list.md](https://github.com/StackExchange/dnscontrol/blob/master/docs/provider-list.md) no longer shows the provider as "requested"